Minnesota governor's mansion targeted by pipeline protesters; 69 arrested

 LEFT AIMS TO DEFEAT ANOTHER PIPELINE, BUT NATIVE AMERICAN BUSINESS LEADERS DEFEND CONSTRUCTION

-The protesters moved to the governor’s St. Paul mansion on Saturday after four demonstrators were arrested in front of the state Capitol building after their permit expired on Thursday, the newspaper reported.
+The protesters moved to the governor’s St. Paul mansion on Saturday after four demonstrators were arrested in front of the state Capitol building on Friday after their permit expired on Thursday, the newspaper reported.

 Demonstrators were arrested on various charges after being asked multiple times to leave, including for third-degree riot, disorderly conduct and felony threats of violence.
 Walz, a Democrat, was reportedly not at the mansion at the time.